The best places to shop these holidays

 Our technology and digital-driven world offers a huge number of ways for retailers to engage customers and rapidly resolve this queries.
 Macy’s is leading the way in digital this holiday season with its mobile app taking the stress out of holiday shopping.
 Customers can scan QR codes for quick pick-up of online purchases, use mobile payments at select stores, and be served tailored offers.
 What’s more, it includes store maps and personalized services.

-Woolworths: The holiday collectables
+Woolworths: The holiday collectibles

 Buying the food and drink for the festive season can often be a mammoth effort.
-In 2018 Australian supermarket Woolworths made the grocery shopping experience that little bit sweeter by launching a collectable set of Christmas-themed cardboard pop-out characters.
+In 2018 Australian supermarket Woolworths made the grocery shopping experience that little bit sweeter by launching a collectible set of Christmas-themed cardboard pop-out characters.
 Each customer would be given one when they spent a certain amount.
 Offering that little bit extra ensured customers chose Woolworths over its competitors, and provided a small momento to keep the kids entertained.

 Nordstrom: The need to know what’s next campaign